This is going to be a weird story but I think Duke Caboom from Toy Story 4 might be based on me

 I can’t stress enough how nerve-racking it was to set foot on such storied ground in the stupidest outfit imaginable, but in the end it was unforgettable.
 I got to tour the campus and see Toy Story 3 in Dolby 3D a week before it was released, crying through both sets of glasses.

-After returning home I was a guest on Canadian radio show Career Buzz and gave an interview about taking career risks that I can’t listen to because I sound so nervous.
+After returning home I was a guest on Canadian radio show Career Buzz and gave an interview about taking career risks that I can’t listen to because there were technical issues and I sound so nervous.

 The actual jobs that were available didn’t relate to my graphic design background, and though they asked me to go through the official application process, they felt I wasn’t the right fit for the Production Assistant one I picked.